Contraception in the Republic of Ireland: 1970s: Demands for change

+A later Taoiseach, Jack Lynch, admitted at one point that the issue had been put "on the long finger".
 The Health (Family Planning) Act 1979 limited the provision of contraceptives to "bona fide, family planning or for adequate medical reasons".
 Under this scheme, contraceptives could only be dispensed by a pharmacist on the presentation of a valid medical prescription from a practising doctor.
 The legislation did not require that the recipient of the prescription be married; however "bona fide family planning" would have made non-marital use unlikely to be authorised.